-Relative Wolbachia density and Octomom copy number were measured in the same extract by quantitative real-time PCR using SYBR® green and following the MIQE guideline applied to DNA samples (Bustin et al., 2009).
+Relative Wolbachia density and Octomom copy number were quantified from the same DNA extract by quantitative real-time PCR using SYBR® green and following the MIQE guideline applied to DNA samples (Bustin et al., 2009).
 To quantify the average amount of wMelPop per fly, we used primers targeting a monocopy reference gene in the host (RP49 in Drosophila melanogaster) and primers targeting a monocopy gene outside of the Octomom region in Wolbachia (WD0505 in wMelPop).
 Then, we normalized the number of copies of WD0505 by the number of copies of the reference gene RP49 to estimate the relative density of wMelPop per fly (Monnin et al., 2020).
 To quantify the average Octomom copy number of the wMelPop population within a fly, we used primers targeting the same gene located outside the Octomom copy number in the wMelPop genome (WD0505) and primers targeting a gene inside the Octomom region (WD0513).
 Then, we normalized the number of copies of WD0513 by the number of copies of WD0505 to estimate the mean Octomom copy number of the wMelPop population per fly (Chrostek et al., 2013).
-The sequences of the primers used (synthesis by Eurogentec) are available in the Table s1.
+The sequences of the primers used (synthesis by Eurogentec®) are available in the Table s1.

-The PCR amplifications were performed on a CFX96 instrument (Bio-Rad), independently for each target gene.
-Four µL of a diluted DNA sample (1/25), 0.5 µL of each forward and reverse primer (100 µM) and 5 µL of SsoADV Universal SYBR® Green Supermix (BioRad) were used, for a total volume of 10 µL.
+The PCR amplifications were performed on a CFX96® instrument (Bio-Rad), independently for each target gene.
+Four µL of a diluted DNA sample (1/25), 0.5 µL of each forward and reverse primer (10 µM) and 5 µL of SsoADV Universal SYBR® Green Supermix (Bio-Rad) were used, for a total volume of 10 µL.
 The reaction conditions for amplification were 95 °C for 3 min of preincubation, followed by 40 cycles of {95 °C for 10 s for denaturation, 60 °C for 10 s for hybridization and 68 °C for 15 s for elongation}.
 The mean primer efficiencies were calculated using 6 points (in duplicate) from a 10-fold dilution series (103 to 108 copies) of previously purified PCR products (Table s1).
 The cycle quantification (Cq) values were estimated by the regression method, and the mean Cq value between technical duplicates was used for the determination of individual DNA quantities (deviation between duplicates below 0.5 cycles).

 Statistical analyses

-We used the R software (version 3.6.3) for all analyses (R Core Team, 2020).
+We used the R software (version 4.0.3) for all analyses (R Core Team, 2020).
 Density and Octomom copy number ratios were estimated and normalized from the Cq values using the EasyqpcR package (Le Pape, 2012), based on the qBase algorithms published by Hellemans et al. (2007), taking into account the efficiency of primers.
-We first used a control sample from an aliquoted DNA extract (w1118 line infected by the Wolbachia wMelCS strain) as a calibrator, to check for inter-plate variability.
-This variability was found to be small enough to be disregarded.
-Using the EasyqpcR package, we determined the quantity of WD0505 relative to RP49 and of WD0513 relative to WD0505.
+We first used a control sample from an aliquoted DNA extract (w1118 line infected by the Wolbachia wMelCS strain) as a calibrator, to estimate the inter-plate variability.
+We took this variability into account to normalize data between plates using the EasyqpcR package, and determined the quantity of WD0505 relative to RP49 and of WD0513 relative to WD0505.
 In addition, as the wMelCS genome contains only one copy of Octomom, we confirmed that the Octomom copy number measured was close to one and set its values to exactly 1.
 We used this transformation of the calibrator value as a standardization for all the samples.